Alaska Bear Adventures At Brooks Falls

 As a general rule, the Alaska Peninsula brown bear hibernates from November until April, so seeing them in the wild is only possible from late April until the end of October.
 Bears are most active during the salmon runs when they are focused on consuming enough calories to last them through the long, cold Alaskan winter.
 Because the salmon run dates vary from location to location, it is important to have a guide who knows when each salmon run takes place and who can guide you to the right area at the right time!

 If you are interested in seeing bears at Brooks Falls, the best time to visit is during July.
 That is the peak of the salmon run and visitors have reported sightings of more than 50 bears a day.
-You can also see bears at the falls in September, when the salmon have finished spawning and begin to die off – making it easy for the bears to gather enough calories before denning season.
-July is generally a very busy tourist season at Brooks Falls, so just be aware that if you are visiting during that month you may have to wait for a turn at the Falls’ visitor platform – or arrange a trip into the backcountry for a more relaxed bear-viewing experience.
+You can also see bears at the falls in September, when the salmon have finished spawning and begin to die off – making it easy for the bears to gather enough calories before denning season and creating an incredible Alaska bear adventure for tourists.

 A Bear-Viewing Adventure To Remember